pdimov/blog/_posts/2020-05-17-state-of-c-static-analysis-circa-2020.md

 <source>(17) : warning C4172: returning address of local variable or temporary: x
 ```

-That's better, but not enough better. `std::string_view` is a rather important type, and
+That's better, but not better enough. `std::string_view` is a rather important type, and
 a potential rich source of lifetime mistakes.

 Maybe Intel [`icc 19.0.1 -O2 -std=c++17 -Wall -Wextra`](https://godbolt.org/z/-2jd3J) will fare better?